webspatial/sample-techshop/README.md

 pnpm build
 ```

-Step 2: fill in the Bundle ID, Team ID, Username and Password for Apple Developer Program in the .env file.
+Step 2: fill in the Bundle ID, Team ID, Username and Password for Apple Developer Program in the .env.local file.

 Step 3: